AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

    re-login)**

 -  Allow users to specify their own ELB names when creating AWS/GCloud VPN gateways.
-If no ELB name specified by users, Controller will provide a default ELB name.
+If no ELB name is specified by users, the Controller will provide a default ELB name.

 -  Support AWS IAM role.
 When AWS IAM role is used, there is no need to